ethantruman/cheepy_pi/README.md

 <p align="center">
   <img src="Image/testing.jpg" alt="Testing" width="45%" />
 </p>

 * **Software/Driver Notice:**
-  The current driver for the triple (3x) ST7789 display system **only supports the latest Raspberry Pi OS** and other Linux distributions utilizing the **Wayland** display server protocol.
+  The current driver for the triple (3x) ST7789 display system **only supports the latest Raspberry Pi OS** and other Linux distributions utilizing the ́**Wayland** display server protocol.
 Traditional X11/Xorg environments are not supported.